 I will miss her, don’t get me wrong.
 She was a sassy lady.
-She was a lot of fun.
-She loved Frank Sinatra, and animals, coral lipstick and Toujours Moi, and mafia movies, and she always had a layer cake on the table for Sunday supper.
+And a lot of fun.
+She loved Frank Sinatra, and cats, coral lipstick and Toujours Moi, and mafia movies, and she always had a layer cake on the table for Sunday supper.

 She lived to be 86 years old.
 Anyone who knows me personally, knows that some of my dearest loved ones were taken from me way too soon.
 But my Grandmom had a long and full life.
 She’d made countless lifelong friendships.
 She was the doting owner of many fluffy (and a few scruffy) pets.
 She had four children, eight grandchildren, and eight great-grandchildren.
 Her illness was just long enough for her to say her goodbyes, but not so long that she suffered too much.
 She felt ready.
 And she passed comfortably and peacefully from this world.

 It’s one of the greatest things about being a food blogger.
 People want to give you their most treasured family recipes!
-It happens to me a lot.
-It makes me feel really honored.
+It happens to me a lot, and it makes me feel really honored.
 I really hope I’ve done ya proud here, Flo!

 I’ve only made one minor little tweak to the recipe I was given, and that was to brown the butter.
 It’s just so trendy right now, I couldn’t resist!
 And it’s popular for good reason: the flavor is phenomenal.